 There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including throughout Mali and the remote and desert areas of Mauritania, southern Algeria and Niger.
 Al Qa'ida in the Islamic Maghreb (AQIM), a terrorist group responsible for the kidnapping of foreigners, is active in Mali and poses a significant security threat for travellers.
 Foreigners, Western mining interests and NGOs (non-governmental organisations) may be possible targets.

 There have been several recent incidents of Westerners being kidnapped in Mali.
 On 2 November 2013, two French journalists were kidnapped in Kidal, in northeast Mali, and subsequently killed.
 On 21 November 2012 a French national was kidnapped in Diéma, east of Kayes, near the Mauritanian border.

 A Swiss national was kidnapped in Timbuktu on 15 April 2012, before being released on 24 April 2012.
 On 24 November 2011, two French nationals were kidnapped from the town of Hombori in Mopti province, one of whom died in captivity.
 On 25 November 2011, one western tourist was killed and three others kidnapped in an attack on a restaurant in central Timbuktu.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.

-In planning your activities, you should be aware that terrorist targets could include places frequented by foreigners and identified with Western interests, including embassies and international schools.
-Following French military intervention in Mali, there is a possibility of retaliatory attacks targeting Western interests in the region.
+You should be aware that terrorist targets could include places frequented by foreigners and identified with Western interests, including embassies and international schools.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.